-(b) the medical staff may include one or more categories of medical staff defined in the medical staff by-laws in addition to the active medical staff, including a category to cover appointment during periods of disaster and emergency, but this in no way modifies the duties and responsibilities of the active staff.
+(b) the medical staff may include one or more categories of medical staff defined in the medical staff by-laws in addition to the active medical staff, but this in no way modifies the duties and responsibilities of the active staff.

-D. Criteria for Appointment.
+D. Criteria for appointment.

-(1) Criteria for selection shall include the individual's current licensure, health status, professional performance, judgment and clinical and technical skills.
+Criteria for selection shall include the individual's current licensure, health status, professional (1) performance, judgment and clinical and technical skills.

-(2) All qualified candidates shall be considered by the credentials committee or during periods of disaster and emergency by a member of the medical staff or administration who represents the credentials committee.
+(2) All qualified candidates shall be considered by the credentials committee.